jan-cieslik/cancer_informatics/docs/using_R/breast cancer.md

 ## Survival Analysis

-In order to do a survival analysis, you need to install and load the `survival` + `tidyverse` package:
+In our example we will utilize the `survival` and `tidyverse` package:

 ```r
 install.packages("survival")